GHS BULLETIN

 The EDGE statements should occur in order such that a section cutting

-across the lines would have the intersection points occuring in a
+across the lines would have the intersection points occurring in a

 counter clockwise sequence.
 Up to 30 edge statements can be used in